lmullen/lincolnmullen.com/content/publications.md

 ## Works in progress

-"The Making of America's Public Bible: Computational Text Analysis in Religious History," in *Introduction to Digital Humanities: Research Methods for the Study of Religion*, edited by Christopher D. Cantwell and Kristian Petersen (DeGruyter).

 Stephen Robertson and Lincoln A. Mullen, "Navigating through Narrative," in *Making Deep Maps: Foundations, Approaches, and Methods*, edited by David Bodenhamer, John Corrigan, and Trevor Harris (Indiana University Press).

 [*Computational Historical Thinking: With Applications in R*](http://dh-r.lincolnmullen.com/) (textbook in progress).